Skip to main content

 If you're using DAI Eggplant Cloud (previously called Hosted DAI), you don't need to register or add SUTs manually as Cloud SUTs will automatically be allocated during test execution.

 You can define a variety of ways to connect to a SUT in Eggplant DAI.
 Eggplant DAI supports Virtual Network Computing (VNC) and Remote Desktop Protocol (RDP) connections for testing desktop systems and mobile device connections, WebDriver for object-based testing of apps on web browsers, web applications, and mobile devices.
+It also supports connections to Citrix Storefront as well as Sauce Labs Browsers and Sauce Labs Devices.
 The connections defined against SUTs are established automatically when the SUT is used to run a test in the Controller > Runner.

 Follow these steps to add a new SUT connection: